MicrosoftDocs/learn/learn-pr/az-900/secure-network-connectivity-azure/includes/4-protect-attacks-azure-ddos-protection.md

 DDoS Protection identifies the attacker's attempt to overwhelm the network and blocks further traffic from them, ensuring that traffic never reaches Azure resources.
 Legitimate traffic from customers still flows into Azure without any interruption of service.

 DDoS Protection can also help you manage your cloud consumption.
 When you run on-premises, you have a fixed number of compute resources.
 But in the cloud, elastic computing means that you can automatically scale out your deployment to meet demand.
 A cleverly designed DDoS attack can cause you to increase your resource allocation, which incurs unneeded expense.
-DDoS Protection helps ensure that the network load you process reflects customer usage.
+DDoS Protection Standard helps ensure that the network load you process reflects customer usage.
+You can also receive credit for any costs accrued for scaled-out resources during a DDoS attack.

 ## What service tiers are available to DDoS Protection?